ArveH/StringStuff/README.md

 It's a Console program where you enter two strings, and it will print the distance using all 4 versions of the algorithm.
 It will also print the internal matrix used when calculating the distance.

+OBS: There are much better versions of the algorithms out there, I just coded this to learn how it works!